SergioOyaga/AntColonyAlgorithmExamples/src/main/java/org/soyaga/examples/TSP/DenseMatrices/README.md

 | 8         | true       | 60.0000    | 264.8804    | 137.5073           |
 ```

-## Comment:
+## Comment

 This is a common scenario for a TSP with multiple stops.
 Such problems are typically addressed using the
 well-established Dijkstra's Algorithm. :scream_cat: